 Acorn vs. Robinhood: Fees

 Acorns and Robinhood have very different approaches here, and let’s start with what Acorns charges.
-They have three-tiered subscription-based pricing starting at $1/month.
+They have two-tiered subscription-based pricing starting at $1/month.

 - Acorns Family – $5/month: In addition to personal, retirement, and checking accounts, this plan comes with custodial investment accounts for children.